Yicheng-1218/Speech2Summarize/readme.md

 # DocsAgent

 ## speech_2_text

-You need to install ffmpeg in the following directory: speech_2_text
+If you are using Windows system, you need to install ffmpeg in the following directory: speech_2_text
 [ffmpeg download](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.7z)

 Make sure the directory structure should be as follows: